Meet the Staff

 Jamaal has a bachelor’s in Political Science from SUNY Purchase and his juris doctorate is from St. John’s University.

-Angelica Matos Jennings, J.D., Assistant Director (she/her/hers)
+Angelica Matos Jennings, J.D., Assistant Director (she/her/ella)

 203.436.1541